camiearth/camiearth/README.md

 🚧 Some projects are currently in progress

-📩 For personal projects I've worked on and potential job offers, reach out to me on LinkedIn: [linkedin.com/in/camillaloconte](linkedin.com/in/camillaloconte)
+📩 For personal projects I've worked on, reach out to me on LinkedIn: [linkedin.com/in/camillaloconte](linkedin.com/in/camillaloconte)